amyspark-ng/clickery-hexagon/LOG.md

 - add the mute dialogue option
 - make the color window (rework it code and graphic)
 	^ make both windows different files and make a different file for buttons and sliders

+- blinking text is on the wrong position
+- upgrade tutorial tooltip doesn't work
+- stacked upgrades text doesn't work for cursors